 - Add sliced avocado or guacamole to salads and sandwiches.

-- Add seeds, such as flax and pumpkin seeds, to salads, stir-fries and casseroles.
+- Add seeds, such as sunflower and pumpkin seeds, to salads, stir-fries and casseroles.

 - Top hot cereal with brown sugar, honey, dried fruit, cream or nut butter.